 - Avoid sharing personal items: Sharing food, drinks or eating utensils can spread strep throat bacteria even when neither person thinks they have it.
 Other items that go in the mouth like toothbrushes and pacifiers can also spread germs.

+You can lower you or your child’s chance of getting strep throat by limiting your exposure to the Streptococcus pyogenes bacteria.
 Following these tips can help you avoid spreading strep throat and other infections at any time of the year.

 Preventing the Spread of Strep Throat